 It is an essential job to be done properly to make the road surface durable and to increase the service period.
 So we should always choose a good groundwork specialist for this job.

-Components Of Road Pavement Structure:
+Components Of Road Pavement Structure

 Following are the different components of road structure:

-4. Surface course or wearing course
+- Surface course or wearing course.

-All these components belong to a typical flexible pavement, whereas rigid pavement usually consists of subgrade, subbase and a concrete slab.
+All these components belong to a typical flexible pavement, whereas rigid pavement usually consists of subgrade, subbase, and a concrete slab.

 The finished and compacted surface of earthwork on which a road pavement rests is called subgrade or formation.

 The subgrade of a road may be provided on an embankment, in cutting or existing ground level depending upon the topography and the finalized formation level.
 It consists of well compacted natural soil brought to the required camber and gradient.

-A layer of granular material provided in between the subgrade and the base course in a road pavement is known as sub-base.
+A layer of granular material provided in between the subgrade and the base course in a road pavement is known as a sub-base.

-3. Base Course:
+3. Base Course

 A layer of boulders or bricks provided over the subbase or immediately over the subgrade in the absence of sub-base in a road pavement is called base course or soling or foundation course.

 This course is considered as the most important and major component of road structure because this course is to bear the impact of traffic transferred through the wearing course.

-4. Surface Course Or Wearing Course:
+4. Surface Course Or Wearing Course

-The topmost layer of the road pavement directly exposed to traffic is called is called wearing course or surfacing.
-It may consist of one or more number of layers in case of flexible pavements.
+The topmost layer of the road pavement directly exposed to traffic is called wearing course or surfacing.
+It may consist of one or more layers in case of flexible pavements.

-A good wearing course should be impervious and weather resisting. it should be able to resist abrasive action of the traffic.
+A good wearing course should be impervious and weather resisting. it should be able to resist the abrasive action of the traffic.